Key Takeaways:

 An Associate Pastor is a church employee, often considered the person second in command to the senior pastor.
 They work part- or full-time and perform various tasks, including counseling church members, supervising church volunteers, and assisting with all church services and ceremonies, like weddings, baptisms, and funerals.

-Psychology graduates are passionate about working in a church setting and helping others make good candidates for this job.
-Since counseling, empathy and communication, and assessment of mental health are important for this role, a background in psychology is more than helpful; it is absolutely necessary.
+Psychology graduates are passionate about working in a church setting and helping others become effective candidates for this role.
+Since counseling, empathy, communication, and assessment of mental health are essential for this role, a background in psychology is not only helpful but also absolutely necessary.

 Average annual salary: $64,535